RarelyCharlie/rarelycharlie.github.io/_draft/empathy.md

 	- 0 What happened?
 	- 27 Are you being fair to yourself thinking you've failed because of just one lapse?
 	- 31 Did you cut deep last night?
-- 6M Oh, long story.
-I dont know if I want to get into all that.
+- 6M Long story, I dont know if I want to get into all that
 - 0I Long stories are OK.
 - 0Q But try to get at the feeling behind saying that.
 	- 27 OK, let's talk about how you can start to feel more positive.
 	- 31 Your privacy is important to us all at 7 Cups.
 We will never pressure you to tell us things you don't want to reveal.
 	- 0 You have a feeling of not wanting to go there.
 - 1M Yeah
-- 1M I dont want to go there because it hurts and Ill probably cry some more
+- 1M I dont want to go there because it hurts so bad and Ill probably cry some more
 - 0Q Try to reflect the feeling.
 	- 0 You're very close to tears again.
 Remembering the hurt might bring more tears.
 	- 26 It's important not to start crying again because you are at risk of further self harm.